ubcecon/ECON526/README.md

 See the `/problem_sets` folder within this repository for the problem sets as jupyter notebooks.
 You should modify them directly as Jupyter notebooks, and the TA will explain how to submit them.

 ## Lectures
-This year the course will be taught in three parts where the later parts of the course will follow material in [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html).
+This year the course will be taught in two parts where the later parts of the course will follow material in [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html).

 This lecture begins assuming you have completed the math/programming bootcamp for our masters students, or had an existing python-based programming course.
 To refresh your knowledge, see basics in [QuantEcon Data Science Lectures](https://datascience.quantecon.org/) or [QuantEcon Python Programming for Economics and Finance](https://python-programming.quantecon.org/intro.html).